Pedagogical Background and Philosophy

 From 2003-2010 I founded and directed New Zealand’s Queenstown Violin Summer School.
 The annual Summer School provided a unique study opportunity solely focused on solo performance for advanced violin students from elementary school age through college level.
 The School provided an environment for students to work intensively with resident international professional musicians.
 In addition to providing advanced music tuition, the School helped students understand that motivation, focus, and strength of character were values as crucial to musical success as talent.

-I currently hold faculty teaching positions at the University of Portland and Pacific University, Portland, Oregon, USA.
-I maintain a thriving private studio, an international studio via online video lessons, supporting students throughout the United States, Europe, the Middle East, and South East Asia, and frequently travel overseas for performances, masterclasses and teaching residencies.
+I currently hold a faculty teaching position at Pacific University, Portland, Oregon, USA, perform and teach as Artist in Residence at the InterHarmony International Music Festival in Acqui Terme, Italy, and maintain a thriving private studio.
+As an early pioneer in online teaching, I established an international studio via online lessons in 2010, supporting students throughout the United States, South America, Europe, the Middle East, and South East Asia.

 I provide aspiring young musicians with the highest caliber of artistic education in a challenging and supportive environment.
 My students are dedicated and willing to work hard.
 The individuality of each student, their love of music, and the understanding and support from parents are central to the teaching process.